Introduction to the Microsoft Power Platform

 - Configure views with custom controls like the Editable grid

 Reporting is essential when working with data.
-Create powerful insights with Charts and Dashboards.
+In this module you will learn how you can create Charts and Dashboards.

 - Build Interactive Charts to show in Views or on Dashboards